sfigg/commercialization-public/docset/manufacture/desktop/add-desktop-apps-with-spps-sxs.md

 Install Windows desktop applications and system settings by capturing them into siloed provisioning packages (SPPs).

-SPPs are a new type of provisioning package that is available for Windows 10, version 1607.
+SPPs are a new type of provisioning package that is available starting with Windows 10, version 1607.
 In previous versions of Windows 10, to capture these applications, you'd capture them all at once into a single provisioning package.

 With SPPs, you can capture individual Windows desktop applications, .exe-style drivers, and Windows settings.
 You can then apply these to your PCs after you've applied the Windows image.
 This provides more flexibility for the manufacturing process and helps reduce the time required to build PCs that run Windows.